Vortical interactions in turbulent thermoacoustic systems: Results and discussion

-We attribute this difference to the interpretation of participation coefficient $P_i$ and vorticity $\omega$ from the network and hydrodynamics points of view. $P_i$ reflects the combined influence of the strength and position of the vortical elements present around node $i$ in the network space.
-However, $\omega$ is an attribute of the node $i$ only, and does not depend on the other vortical elements.
+We attribute this difference to the interpretation of participation coefficient $P_i$ from the network and vorticity $\omega$ from the points of view of the hydrodynamics.
+The strength of the participation coefficient $P_i$ depends on multiple factors: (i) the vorticity of the node, (ii) the size of the community to which the node belongs, and (iii) the spatial distance between the node and other communities.
+However, $\omega$ is an attribute of the node $i$ and does not depend on the other vortical elements.
 Thus, although the regions of high vorticity continue to move downstream as the phase angle increases from $0 \degree$ to $135 \degree$, the regions of highest $\overline{P}_{\phi}$ values do not spatially match with the regions of highest $\overline{\omega}_{\phi}$ values.
-This spatial mismatch between regions of highest $\overline{\omega}_{\phi}$ and highest $\overline{P}_{\phi}$ between the phases $45 \degree$ to $135 \degree$ indicates that in addition to tracking the downstream convection of the coherent structure shed from the backward-facing step, spatial proximity of other regions of high vorticity must also be taken into account to understand the spatiotemporal behaviour of vortical interactions present during the state of thermoacoustic instability.
+This spatial mismatch occurs because the nodes exhibiting the strongest $\overline{P}_{\phi}$ values remain in the middle of the spatial domain (seen in figures \ref{fig_3}b and \ref{fig_3}c), as this middle region minimizes the distance to other communities, thereby enhancing the outward inter-community influence of the communities present in this region.
+This spatial mismatch between regions of highest $\overline{\omega}_{\phi}$ and highest $\overline{P}_{\phi}$ between the phases $45 \degree$ to $135 \degree$ indicates that, in addition to tracking the downstream convection of the coherent structure shed from the backward-facing step, spatial proximity of other regions of high vorticity must also be taken into account to understand the spatio-temporal behaviour of vortical interactions present during the state of thermoacoustic instability.